christrotter/whisper-automation/README.md

 - Writing code for containers requires ensuring it works locally AND in the container
 - Using the power of containers with stuff like static cache - having the model download happen in-build vs. on-run, saves a lot of time
 - HTML in markdown
+- The length of the file to transcribe plays an order-of-magnitude part in 'time to transcribe' it feels like

 # Other sources I want to remember
 ## Whisper